ruthreshx/Pose-estimation-using-LiDAR/README.md

     git clone https://github.com/kujason/avod.

-Here we are mainly concern about pedestrain.We have trained by the various epoch So by taking the pedistrain config file the data is trained.
+Here we are mainly concern about pedestrian.We have trained by the various epoch So by taking the pedestrian config file the data is trained.

 AVOD is trained with AVOD_People_example config for 70 epoch and time taken is 10 Hours